 A younger baby

 If your baby is less than about twelve months old and still having plenty of milk in their diet.
-When stopping breastfeeding at this time, parents will need to gradually transition your baby to formula as the corresponding amount of breast milk is reduced in their diet.
+When stopping breastfeeding at this time, parents will need to gradually transition your baby to formula (or donor milk) as the corresponding amount of breast milk is reduced in their diet.
 Watch your baby carefully for any signs that a baby could be intolerant to any ingredients in infant formula during the change over.
 Milk Allergy in Babies discusses signs of food intolerance and allergies.
 The later formula is introduced, the greater protection your baby will have against infections and childhood illness, and the less likelihood of developing allergies and intolerances.

 Weaning an older baby or toddler